Implicit Bias

 Lesson Plan

-Background content: Ideally students would have read some background content on implicit bias coming in to the conversation.
-One possibility is Kelly and Roedder’s 2008 paper “Racial Cognition and the Ethics of Implicit Bias.”
+Background content: Ideally students would have read some background content on implicit bias before the conversation.
+One possibility is Kelly and Roedder’s 2008 paper “Racial Cognition and the Ethics of Implicit Bias.” (available on the Resources tab).
+Only assign the first half of the reading, as it gives some background on implicit bias and empirical evidence supporting its existence.

 Class plan: